redpencilio/fragmentation-producer-service/README.md

 -   `resourceIdField: <resource_id_field>`: this option allows you to specify the csv field which should be used as the resource id.
 -   `propertyMappings: <property_mappings>`: this is a json object describing how the different csv fields should be mapped to RDF predicates of the resource.

+When using an IPFS export as input, the configuration file should also contain the following key/value pair:

+-   `propertyType: <predicate_uri>`: this describes the uri which will be prepended to the hashes contained in the IPFS dump.

 #### Example 1: fragmenting an ordinary text file